react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

 :::

-Options such as `tabBarIcon` and `headerBackIcon` accept an object with `type: 'materialSymbol'` and a `name` property to specify the Material Symbol to use:
+Where Material Symbols are supported, icon options and props accept an object with `type: 'materialSymbol'` and a `name` property to specify the Material Symbol to use:

 ```js
 tabBarIcon: {